blueriq/blueriq-material/src/app/shared/effects/messages/messages.effect.md

 When a user's input is regarded insecure by the Blueriq Runtime, the Security Violation action is published containing a general message that you may want to show to the user.
 By default, a snackbar is shown similar to page messages.

-### Security messages

-When a user's input is regarded insecure by the Blueriq Runtime, the Security Violation action is published containing a general message that you may want to show to the user.
-By default, a snackbar is shown similar to page messages.